.avif)

 Common Barriers in Effective Communication at Work

-- Unclear or Vague Messaging: Ambiguous instructions and missing context create unnecessary rework and uneven outcomes.
+- Unclear or Vague Messaging: Ambiguous instructions and missing context create unnecessary rework.

 - Assumptions and Missing Shared Context: When teams rely on personal interpretation, even simple updates cause misalignment.

-- Information Overload and Distractions: High message volume makes important details easy to miss during fast-moving workdays.
+- Information Overload and Distractions: High message volume makes important details easy to miss.

 - Limited or Inconsistent Feedback: Without predictable feedback loops, communication habits do not evolve.